NREL/SOEP-QSS/README.md

   * `sudo cp <path>/FMIL/trunk/ThirdParty/Expat/expat-2.1.0/lib/expat*.h /opt/FMIL.<Compiler>.<Build>/include`

 Googletest:
 * The unit tests use googletest.
-The `setGTest` scripts under `bin` set up the necessary environment variables to find googletest when you run the `setProject` script for your compiler: put a custom version of `setGTest` in your `PATH` to adapt it to your system.
+The `setGTest` scripts under `bin` set up the necessary environment variables to find googletest when you run the `setQSS` script for your compiler: put a custom version of `setGTest` in your `PATH` to adapt it to your system.

 To build the QSS application on Linux:
 * `cd <repository_directory>`
-* `source bin/Linux/GCC/64/r/setProject` for release builds or `source bin/Linux/GCC/64/d/setProject` for debug builds
+* `source bin/Linux/GCC/64/r/setQSS` for release builds or `source bin/Linux/GCC/64/d/setQSS` for debug builds
 * `cd src/QSS/app`
 * `mak` (add a -j*N* make argument to override the number of parallel compile jobs)
 * Note that `-fPIC` is used to compile with GCC on Linux to share the build configuration with the FMU-QSS shared/dynamic library generation: this may add a small performance penalty for the QSS application and should not be used for production application builds.

 To run the QSS application:
-* `QSS` from any directory with a console configured with `setProject`
+* `QSS` from any directory with a console configured with `setQSS`
 * `QSS --help` will show the command line usage/options.

 To build and run the unit tests on Linux: